 Blakemere Moss was passed unperceived but I do recall the subsequent road crossing.
-All was quiet but I been along the lane before while cycling from Macclesfield to Chester in 2010.
+All was quiet but I had been along the lane before while cycling from Macclesfield to Chester in 2010.
 That was of a Sunday and I still remember the sight of numerous parked cars.
-It showed that Delamere Forest Park is a well used amenity that must be valued by many.
+It showed that Delamere Forest Park is a well-used amenity that must be valued by many.

 There was more tree-lined tramping to come on the way to Manley Common.
-The route may have been rambling but good progress was made nonetheless.
-In fact, there was plenty of time around aforementioned collection of houses before I got some road walking out of the way before crossing a field to reach yet another road from which I was released around Simmond’s Hill.
-Just a little way along a lane let to some off road walking that continued after another lane crossing.
+The route may have been rambling, but good progress was made nonetheless.
+In fact, there was plenty of time around the aforementioned collection of houses before I got some road walking out of the way before crossing a field to reach yet another road from which I was released around Simmond’s Hill.
+Just a little way along a lane let to some off-road walking that continued after another lane crossing.

 After two more road crossings, I was under tree cover yet again.
 My journey was to take me through Snidley Moor Wood and around Woodhouse Hill.
 Feeling buried inside woodland, Frodsham felt much further away than it actually was.
 These are good places to linger since modern life appears so far away.